The Aleph (short story): Plot summary

 In Borges' story, the Aleph is a point in space that contains all other points.
 Anyone who gazes into it can see everything in the universe from every angle simultaneously, without distortion, overlapping, or confusion.
 The story traces the theme of infinity found in several of Borges' other works, such as "The Book of Sand".
 Borges has stated that the inspiration for this story came from H. G. Wells' short stories "The Crystal Egg" and "The Door in the Wall".
-In Volume 2, N°4 (July–December 2013) of the journal of the North American Academy of the Spanish Language, the Argentine writer Fernando Sorrentino publishes an article in which he reports the existence of a story almost identical to The Aleph by the Argentine writer Eduarda Mansilla.
-This story, entitled El ramito de romero, was published in 1883 in the book Creaciones, and its content is strikingly similar to Borges' text.
+In Volume 2, N°4 (July–December 2013) of the journal of the North American Academy of the Spanish Language, the Argentine writer Fernando Sorrentino published an article in which he reported the existence of a story almost identical to The Aleph by the Argentine writer Eduarda Mansilla.
+This story, entitled El ramito de romero, was published in 1883 in the book Creaciones, and its content is strikingly similar to Borges' text; in this article he mentions that the discovery belongs to Maria Gabriela Mizraje.
 Even the famous and extensive vision at the end shares the same verb tense: "I saw...
 I saw..."
 According to Sorrentino, El ramito de romero (of which Borges knew, he claims) condensed all The Aleph.

 As in many of Borges' short stories, the protagonist is a fictionalized version of the author.
 At the beginning of the story, he is mourning the recent death of Beatriz Viterbo, a woman he loved, and he resolves to stop by the house of her family to pay his respects.
 Over time, he comes to know her first cousin, Carlos Argentino Daneri, a mediocre poet with a vastly exaggerated view of his own talent who has made it his lifelong quest to write an epic poem that describes every single location on the planet in excruciatingly fine detail.

 Later in the story, a business attempts to tear down Daneri's house in the course of its expansion.
 Daneri becomes enraged, explaining to the narrator that he must keep the house in order to finish his poem, because the cellar contains "the Aleph", which he is using to write the poem.
 Though by now he believes Daneri to be insane, the narrator proposes to come to the house and see the Aleph for himself.

 Left alone in the darkness of the cellar, the narrator begins to fear that Daneri is conspiring to kill him, and then he sees the Aleph for himself: